YaminiKandi/JavaScript/8 Strings.md

 #### 2. charCodeAt():
 <h5>Parameters</h5>

-* index: The index of a character i.e., an integer between o and str.length-1.
+* <b>index</b>: The index of a character i.e., an integer between o and str.length-1.
 This index value is optional ( default value = 0 )

 <h5>Return</h5>